 The Artisan's Alliance of Jawaja is a rural cooperative located in Rajasthan, India.
 The group represents the work of two crafts; leatherworkers and carpet weavers.
-We carry the work of both groups in our Main Maiwa Store on Granville Island.
+We carry the work of both groups in our Main Maiwa Store on Granville Island and online.

 Modern India has little need for these items however, and the traditional skills of these artisans are vanishing.
 In 1975, as an initiative of the esteemed Shri Ravi J Mathai, and the National Institute for Design, a leatherwork co-operative was formed.
 Jawaja had two goals: eliminate toxic or ineffective stages in production and design a new line for the contemporary market based on traditional strengths and skills.